abougouffa/minemacs/docs/DOCS.md

 #### `(minemacs-load-module &rest MODULES)`

 Interactively install and load MODULES that aren't enabled in "modules.el".
+When called with C-u, it prompts also for on-demand modules.
-When called with the universal argument, it prompts for obsolete modules also.
+When called with C-u C-u, it prompts also for obsolete modules.

 #### `(+file-mime-type FILE)`